Internal Revenue Service

 This project centered on the design of the IRS’s electronic case management system, an internal platform used to track, process, and resolve a wide range of tax-related cases.

-I worked alongside product managers, developers, and business analysts across multiple teams.
-My responsibilities included creating mockups and prototypes, ensuring design consistency across the platform.
+I worked alongside BAs, developers, and IRS technical staff across multiple teams.
+My responsibilities included creating mockups and prototypes, as well as ensuring design consistency across the platform.

 Role